external-mirrors/pleroma/README.md

 Currently Pleroma is not packaged by any OS/Distros, but if you want to package it for one, we can guide you through the process on our [community channels](#community-channels).
 If you want to change default options in your Pleroma package, please **discuss it with us first**.

 ### Docker
+There is a docker image available via the GitLab registry at `git.pleroma.social:5050/pleroma/pleroma`.
+You can see the `docker-compose.example.yaml` file in this repository for an example on how to deploy it using `docker-compose` or `docker stack deploy`.

-While we don’t provide docker files, other people have written very good ones.
-Take a look at <https://github.com/angristan/docker-pleroma> or <https://glitch.sh/sn0w/pleroma-docker>.
+For more information, you can take a look at <https://github.com/angristan/docker-pleroma> or <https://glitch.sh/sn0w/pleroma-docker>.

 ### Compilation Troubleshooting
 If you ever encounter compilation issues during the updating of Pleroma, you can try these commands and see if they fix things: